Pair production due to an electric field in 1+1 dimensions and the validity of the semiclassical approximation: Abstract

 \section{Abstract}

-The validity of the semiclassical approximation to scalar and spinor quantum electrodynamics is investigated in $1+1$ dimensions for the case of the Schwinger effect in which particles are produced due to the presence of a strong, time-varying electric field.
-The semiclassical backreaction equations can be used to describe the resulting damping of the electric field.
-The analysis of the validity of the semiclassical approximation is framed in a broader perspective in which the time-dependent particle number, renormalized energy densities of the quantum fields and electric field, and the renormalized electric current for the created field quanta are first studied numerically.
-Then a criterion is utilized that states: the semiclassical approximation will break down if any linearized gauge invariant quantity constructed from solutions to the linear response equation, with finite non-singular data, grows rapidly for some period of time.
-An earlier version of the criterion was first proposed for semiclassical gravity.
-The present form was used previously for the preheating process in chaotic inflation.
-If the criterion is violated, then fluctuations in the induced electric current are large and the semiclassical approximation is considered to be invalid.
-Homogeneous solutions to the linear response equation are considered and it is found that the violation of the criterion and thus the breakdown of the semiclassical approximation appears to be greatest at the order of the critical scale for the Schwinger effect $E \sim E_{crit}\equiv m^2/q$, where $m$ is the mass of the quantized field and $q$ is its electric charge.
-The criterion appears to be satisfied in the extreme limits $\frac{qE}{m^2} \ll 1$ and $\frac{qE}{m^2} \gg 1$.
+Solutions to the backreaction equation in 1+1-dimensional semiclassical electrodynamics are obtained and analyzed when considering a time-varying homogeneous electric field initially generated by a classical electric current, coupled to either a quantized scalar field or a quantized spin-$\frac{1}{2}$ field.
+Particle production by way of the Schwinger effect leads to backreaction effects that modulate the electric field strength.
+Details of the particle production process are investigated along with the transfer of energy between the electric field and the particles.
+The validity of the semiclassical approximation is also investigated using a criterion previously implemented for chaotic inflation and, in an earlier form, semiclassical gravity.
+The criterion states that the semiclassical approximation will break down if any linearized gauge-invariant quantity constructed from solutions to the linear response equation, with finite nonsingular data, grows rapidly for some period of time.
+Approximations to homogeneous solutions of the linear response equation are computed and it is found that the criterion is violated when the maximum value, $E_{\rm max}$, obtained by the electric field is of the order of the critical scale for the Schwinger effect, $E_{\rm max} \sim E_{\rm crit}\equiv m^2/q$, where $m$ is the mass of the quantized field and $q$ is its electric charge.
+For these approximate solutions the criterion appears to be satisfied in the extreme limits $\frac{qE_{\rm max}}{m^2} \ll 1$ and $\frac{qE_{\rm max}}{m^2} \gg 1$.